react-native-elements/react-native-elements/docs/input.md

 ### `labelProps`

-props to be passed to the React Native `Text` component used to display the label (optional)
+props to be passed to the React Native `Text` component used to display the label or React Component used instead of simple string in `label` prop (optional)

 |                                      Type                                       | Default |
 | :-----------------------------------------------------------------------------: | :-----: |